Call Today to Get Started With Your Visa!

 • Medical exam costs vary

-Generally, the P3 visa is valid for as long as it takes the artist(s) or entertainer(s) to complete the event or performance, but is capped at one year.
+Generally, this visa is valid for as long as it takes the artist(s) or entertainer(s) to complete the event or performance, but is capped at one year.
 Extensions may be requested by re-filing Form I-129 with the USCIS.
-Extensions will be granted if the P3 visa holder(s) need more time to complete the event or performance.
+Extensions will be granted if this visa holder(s) need more time to complete the event or performance.
 However, extensions will be granted for no longer than one year.

 Sweta Khandelwal